ME Student & Engineer — University of Michigan

 Systems Thinking Ethics Global / Cultural Awareness Entrepreneurial Mindset

-This experience demanded Systems Thinking — balancing environmental constraints, limited resources, and safety to engineer a real solution for a real community.
+This project demands Systems Thinking — balancing environmental constraints, limited resources, and safety to engineer a real solution for a real community.
 It also required deep Global/Cultural Awareness, engaging meaningfully with indigenous Brazilian communities, and Ethics: ensuring our work served the common good rather than imposing external values.

 UMich Physics Dept.